 - in an appropriate academic discipline.

 All candidates must also meet our standard English language requirements.

 If you would like to undertake a PhD, but do not currently have a Masters degree (or equivalent) in a relevant subject, you may want to consider one of our MSc Research programmes.
 These are preparatory one year courses designed to prepare candidates for the following three years of PhD research, also known as the 1+3 route.
 Alternatively you could study a subject-specific Masters degree.

 The different routes to joining our PhD programme, depending on your current qualifications, are shown in the diagram below.

 - Fees and Funding

-Fee structures change every year for our PhD programme.
+Fee structures change every year.
 Visit the fees page for the most up-to-date information.

-We offer a broad range of scholarships each year across our PhD areas, including:
+We offer a broad range of scholarships each year, including:

 - Economic and Social Research Council (ESRC) scholarships